 The centerpiece of our curriculum is Humanities, primarily comprising history and literature, but also including geography, fine arts, and philosophy.
 Our Humanities content has everyone in the family engaging with the same general time period to some extent.
 Upper School students have weekly assignments to be completed before class.
 Our Friday class meetings feature discussion, recitation, and student presentations.

-Our Humanities focus for 2019-20 at Providence Prep is Modernity — an epoch focusing primarily on the 19th and 20th centuries, but with roots extending into the early Enlightenment.
+Our Humanities focus for 2022-2023 at Providence Prep is Antiquity— an epoch focusing on all the great civilizations from the dawn of time to the fall of Rome.
 Classes are planned for Upper School students (junior high and high school).
 Lower School classes (K-5th/6th) and preschool classes are offered for the children of Providence Prep teachers.